Augusta Victoria of Schleswig-Holstein: Early years

 Augusta Victoria was born at Dolzig Castle, the eldest daughter of Frederick VIII, future Duke of Schleswig-Holstein-Sonderburg-Augustenburg, and Princess Adelheid of Hohenlohe-Langenburg, a niece of Queen Victoria, through Victoria's half-sister Feodora.
-She grew up at Dolzig until the death of her grandfather, Christian August II, Duke of Schleswig-Holstein-Sonderburg-Augustenburg, in 1869.
-The family then moved to Castle Primkenau and the estate her father had inherited.
+She grew up at Dolzig until the death of her grandfather in 1869, where they then lived at Primkenau Castle.
 She was known within her family as Dona.